wtbhappy/capstone/README.md

 - added macroeconomic factors and distances from points of interest as features (completed)

 4. capstone_modeling for modeling
-- facing some problem with the keras due to tensorflow
+- facing some problem with the keras due to tensorflow (moving to colab to try out)